 Ecommerce is a rapidly growing industry that’s shaking up the way we buy online.
 Unlike traditional retail, ecommerce has low barriers to entry, smaller startup costs, and better margins.

 Because of this, more and more people than ever before are starting online businesses.
-Right now, ecommerce makes up for 10% of all sales in the U.S., and this figure is growing rapidly every year.
+Right now, ecommerce makes up for 14% of all retail sales worldwide, and this figure is growing rapidly every year.

 However, unlike traditional retail, ecommerce stores don’t attract customers off the street, they aren’t competing with a small selection of stores in one location, and online retail doesn’t deal with people face-to-face.